Polar fleece: Maintenance

 To prevent high pile fleece from matting, they can be brushed regularly (which also removes dirt) and hung rather than folded.
 To remove already existing matting, rinse it in cool water and while it is still damp, gently and unidirectionally brush the matting out (while optionally lightly spraying it with water), and then use a lint roller.
 Fleece is machine washable and dries quickly.

 Fleece readily generates static electricity, which causes the accumulation of lint, dust, and pet hair.
 It is also susceptible to damage from high temperature washing, tumble drying, or ironing under unusual conditions.
 Lower-quality polyester fleece material is also prone to pilling (i.e., the jacket's fabrics break and reform into tiny balls on the jacket).

 Effectiveness

 It is hydrophobic, but it is not waterproof and can absorb water.
-When wet, it holds less than 1% of its weight in water, and depending on its weight takes 1–4 hours to dry (even on your body in cold temperatures).
+When wet, it holds less than 1% of its weight in water, and depending on its weight takes 1–4 hours to dry.
+It can dry on the wearer's body in cold temperatures.
 Fleece loses most of its insulating quality when wet.
 Regular polar fleece is not windproof.